cloudmanic/rental-notice/README.md

 -   `Admin` - This person can do anything related to the account they are associated with.
 -   `Contributor` - This A person can do anything in the account except for billing and managing users (This is not implemented yet).
 -   `Super Admin` - Only for our employees, a super admin can access any account across the board.

+# SSH Support To Support Servers

+We use SSH to connect to support servers.
+As a result we install ssh keys into our docker container, and need them for local development.
+For security reasons we leave out `.fly/ssh/id_ed25519` using `.gitignore`.
+Contact another member of the development team to get this key.
+This key is injected into the build process via our Ci/CD and stored as a secret at github.